CodeMedic42/constructure/README.md

 npm install constucture --save
 ```

-## Glossary
+## Definitions

-Yeah this is usually at the end but I need to be able to communicate with you.
+I need to be able to communicate with you.
 Here is my terminology.

 - Verify(Verification): There are two main actions in this library.
 This is the first.
 When the library is verifying it is checking the general structure(i.e. is a thing a string).
 - Validate(Validation): This is the second action.
 This is the logic which determines the over status of a value(i.e. If a string is an email address).